International Studies Program

 The Global 21st Century: how to find your place in it?

-The Program in International Studies provides you with a wide array of knowledge and skills thanks to a strong team of faculty from across campus.
+The Program in International Studies provides you with a wide array of knowledge and skills thanks to a strong team of faculty from across our different Colleges, in particular, the College of Arts & Sciences, where International Studies is housed, the College of Business, the College of Education & Human Development, and the College of Health & Human Services.

-*Explore our new Peace Corps Prep Program to consider a career In the Peace Corps or another international NGO (non-governmental organization, e.g., Doctors Without Borders; Human Rights Watch, World Wildlife Fund, …).
+Explore our new Peace Corps Prep Program to bundle your academic and professional development.
+The PC Prep certificate can lead to a career in the Peace Corps or another international NGO (non-governmental organization, e.g., Doctors Without Borders; Human Rights Watch, World Wildlife Fund, …).

-Issues you can study through an international Focus:
+Sectors you can study & work in through an international Focus:

 • Social Justice, to name a few.

-• Connection with others through a second language (2 courses at the 3000 level or minor or double major in WRLD);
+• Connection with others through a second language (2 courses at the 3000 level or minor or double major/ minor in WRLD);

-• Core Courses that develop your skills in the Humanities [World Languages & Cultures) & the Social Sciences [Political Science; History; Geography; Economics; Communication];
+• Core Courses that develop your skills in the Humanities [World Languages & Cultures) & the Social Sciences [Political Science; History; Geography; Economics; Media & Communication];

 FEATURED